AshQTan/graf/overview/core_features.md

 ---

+## 7. Multi-Chart Views

+- **Custom Dashboards**: users can select a number of graphs to assemble into a customized workspace.
+- **Grid Layout**: specify the grid layout dimension (e.g., 2×2, 3×1) to display the selected charts.
+- **Individual Configuration**: charts within a grid can be configured and interacted with individually without affecting the underlying shared template.

+---

-## 6. Social & Collaboration *(Post-V1)*
+## 8. Social & Collaboration

-Designed into the data model now, but not built for V1.
+Designed into the data model now.

-- **Read-only sharing**: generate a shareable link or export a graph as an image.
+- **Read-only sharing**: generate a shareable link or easily export a graph as an image (or to social media) via the "Share" button.
+Current focus for V1.
-- **Async multiplayer**: invite others to plot on a shared graph.
+- **Async multiplayer *(Post-V1)***: invite others to plot on a shared graph.
 Each contributor gets a distinct marker color.
 Updates appear after submission, not in real-time.
 - **Privacy first**: all graphs private by default.
 Sharing requires explicit opt-in per graph.